plazi/TaxPub/README.md

-See [the wiki](https://terms.tdwg.org/wiki/Class:TaxPub) at this repository for more information
+See the wikis [Class:TaxPub](https://terms.tdwg.org/wiki/Class:TaxPub) or [TaxPub](http://terms.tdwg.org/wiki/TaxPub) at this repository for more information

 Usage: